Hierarchy of saturation conditions for multiparameter quantum metrology bounds: Weak commutativity

 \subsection{Weak commutativity and two-qudit rank-deficient states}

-Here we present another counterintuitive example that illustrates the opposite scenario, in which the WC condition always holds.
+Here we present another counterintuitive example illustrating the opposite scenario, in which the WC condition always holds.
 We have already seen such an example as the mixed state with white noise in Eq.~(\ref{eq:mixed_whitenoise}), which is a full-rank state.
-We have the following: \begin{observation} For any local Hamiltonian of the form $H_1 = A \otimes \eins$ and $H_2 = \eins \otimes B$ in Eq.~(\ref{eq:unitary_specific}), where $A$ and $B$ are real and Hermitian operators (i.e., $A^\trans = A$ and $B^\trans = B$), there exist two-qudit rank-deficient states such that the WC condition always holds. \end{observation} This is supported by the following example.
-Consider the \textit{generalized Bell-diagonal state}~\cite{horodecki1996information,chruscinski2010bell,moerland2024bound}, the class of two-qudit mixed states formed by generalized orthonormal Bell states:
+We have the following: \begin{observation} For any local Hamiltonian of the form $H_1 = A \otimes \eins$ and $H_2 = \eins \otimes B$ in Eq.~(\ref{eq:unitary_specific}), where $A$ and $B$ are real and Hermitian operators (i.e., $A^\trans = A$ and $B^\trans = B$), there exist two-qudit rank-deficient states such that the WC condition always holds. \end{observation} This is shown in the following example.
+Consider the generalized Bell-diagonal state~\cite{horodecki1996information,chruscinski2010bell,moerland2024bound}, the class of two-qudit mixed states formed by generalized orthonormal Bell states:

-where each eigenstate $\ket{\psi_k} \in (\mathbb{C}^d)^{\otimes 2}$ with corresponding eigenvalue $\lambda_k$ is a \textit{maximally entangled} state, meaning that the reduced state for one particle is maximally mixed.
+where each eigenstate $\ket{\psi_k} \in (\mathbb{C}^d)^{\otimes 2}$ with corresponding eigenvalue $\lambda_k$ is a maximally entangled state, meaning that the reduced state for one particle is maximally mixed.
 For example, in the qubit case ($d = 2$), the Bell basis consists of the four states:

 Below we prove that the \textit{real} generalized Bell-diagonal state, such that $\vr_{\rm BD}^\trans = \vr_{\rm BD}$, provides an explicit example that satisfies Observation~\ref{ob:local_ham_weak_always}.
 This result suggests that certain classical correlations in entangled states can always preserve the WC condition, even for an arbitrary real local Hamiltonian: \begin{proof} We begin by recalling that for commuting Hamiltonians $H_1$ and $H_2$, it holds that $W(\vr_{\vec{\theta}}) = \Delta(\vr_{\vec{\theta}})$ from Observation~\ref{ob:Gformsummary}.
 Moreover, $\Delta(\vr_{\vec{\theta}}) = 0$ holds, if the following condition holds: